Slishman Traction Splint (STS)

 ATTENTION SKI PATROL BUYERS: Please check your NSP Catalog for the Slishman Traction Splint listing.

 Product Description and Benefits:

-The STS was developed by Dr. Sam Slishman at the University of New Mexico to overcome many of the the design limitations of conventional traction splints.
+The STS was developed by Dr. Sam Slishman at the University of New Mexico to overcome many of the the operational difficulties of older traction splint designs.
 The innovative STS design has the traction mechanism positioned at the patient’s hip.
 Femur traction is applied through the extension of the pole segments creating a pushing force on the ankle strap instead of pulling distally from the foot.
 This innovative design change provides a number of outstanding benefits over conventional traction splints:

 1. The STS Does Not Extend Beyond the Foot

 The compact design of the STS won't jam up against ambulance doors or prevent you from placing patients into aircraft.
 When extricating or hoisting the splint stays safely contained within the board, litter or basket.
 No risk of striking the splint resulting in further injury or pain to the patient.